cstl-kaist/cs473-2025-fall/logistics.md

 <!-- TOC --><a name="reading-responses"></a>
 ## Reading Responses
 For each class you are responsible for reading at least **one** of the assigned readings.
-As a reading response, you are required to submit **two** interesting and relevant questions to the class Campuswire.
+As a reading response, you are required to submit **two** interesting and relevant questions to the class Campuswire by *11:59PM the night before the class.*

 One of these questions must be a **short answer** question, and the other must be a **multiple choice** question with four options (A, B, C, D).